shravan-padakanti/scala-3/Parallel-map().md

     override val size = l.size + r.size
 }
 ```
-Assume that our trees are balanced: we can explore branches in parallel
+Assume that our trees are balanced: we can explore branches in parallel.
+> The tree is only balanced if: The left and right subtrees' heights differ by at most one, AND The left subtree is balanced, AND The right subtree is balanced

 ```scala
 def mapTreePar[A:Manifest,B:Manifest](t: Tree[A], f: A => B) : Tree[B] = t match {